Skip to main content

 Note: You can not change your mortgage amount or amortization period when switching providers.
 You can change your interest rate, payment frequency and prepayment options, but your mortgage amount and amortization period must remain the same.

-The last step in switching providers is to meet with your new lender to pay any outstanding fees that may be due (outlined below).
-Then your new lender will pay out your mortgage with your old lender, and issue you a new mortgage with them.
+To complete the process, you’ll meet with your new lender to pay any outstanding fees associated with switching.
+Once this is done, your new lender will pay out your mortgage with your old lender and issue you a new mortgage under the agreed-upon terms.

 The fees you’ll have to pay when switching providers may include: